pydisasm

 [1] This follows my talk on High-level Bytecode as seen via Python that was presented at BlackHat Asia 2024.
 Some small corrections and annotations have been made.

 About the title: initially I pitched this as an "intermediate"-level talk, and assumed folks would understand Python Bytecode and how Compilers work.
 I also hadn't planned on describing myself at all.
-In the process of working out the talk, it became appearent that all of this material would need to be added in order to follow custom and make this more understandable across a wider audience.
+In the process of working out the talk, it became apparent that all of this material would need to be added to follow custom and to make this more understandable across a wider audience.
 As a result, the level of detail that I could give had to be greatly reduced to fit in a 45-minute talk.
 The project wiki for uncompyle6 has more detail as well as an older paper on this decompiler.
 I have a draft of a newer paper which will appear at some point.

 [2] The idea for this nice gag came from Philip Young.